chandangeek/Connexo_Code/copl/com.elster.jupiter.extjs/src/main/web/js/ext/docs/guides/command_app_single/README.md

 Lets start with this command:

-    sencha compile -classpath=ext/src,js page -yui -in index.php -out build/index.php
+    sencha -sdk ../ext compile -classpath=js page -yui -in index.php -out build/index.php

 This command performs the following steps:

+ * The `-sdk` switch tells the compiler about the framework you are using.
+This is used to pick up the JavaScript code as well as framework-specific configuration details.
- * The `-classpath` switch provides the compiler with all of the folders containing source code to be considered, in this case, the `"ext/src"` and `"js"` folders.
+ * The `-classpath` switch provides the compiler with all of the folders containing source code to be considered (above and beyond that of the framework).
  * The compiler's `page` command then includes all of the `script` tags in `"index.php"` that are contained in the `x-compile` block.
- * Given all of the contents of `"ext/src"`, `"js"`, and `"index.php"`, the compiler analyzes the JavaScript code and determines what is ultimately needed by `"index.php"`.
+ * Given all of the contents of `"../ext/src"`, `"js"`, and `"index.php"`, the compiler analyzes the JavaScript code and determines what is ultimately needed by `"index.php"`.
  * A modified version of `"index.php"` file is written to `"build/index.php"`.
  * All of the JavaScript files needed by `"index.php"` are concatenated, compressed using the [YUI Compressor](http://developer.yahoo.com/yui/compressor/), and written to the